timdenholm/vscode-netscaler/README.md

 Syntax highlighting for Citrix ADC/NetScaler configuration (ns.conf) files in [Visual Studio Code][1].

 ## Installation
-You can this extension by following the steps in the [Visual Studio Code documentation][4].
-In the Extensions pane, search for "netscaler" extension and install it there.
-You will get notified automatically about any future extension updates!
+You can install this extension by following the steps in the [Visual Studio Code documentation][4].
+In the Extensions pane, search for "netscaler" and install it there.
+You will get notified automatically about any future extension updates.

 This extension is published on the [Visual Studio Marketplace][2].